status-im/handbook.status.im/src/perks/computers-and-devices.md

 ## ℹ️ FAQ

-   * **What if I'm a German employee?**
+   * **What if I'm a German or Swiss employee?**

-      If you're a German employee, please be sure to buy your devices via an invoice addressed to the German entity (Status Research & Development Deutschland GmbH, ℅ Cormoran GmbH, Am Zirkus 2, 10117 Berlin, Germany).
+      If you're a German or Swiss employee, please be sure to buy your devices via an invoice addressed to the [German or Swiss entity](./finance/third-party-invoices-format.md).
 The invoice should be submitted to billing@status.im.

    * **What if I don't have enough funds to buy the device before reimbursement?**